codejake/urltool/README.md

 # urltool

-A simple utility that parses and prints URL components.
+A simple utility that parses, decodes, and prints URL components.

 ## Usage